Skip to main content

 Loft Conversions Tip for Battersea Homeowners

 Party wall agreements are needed for virtually every Battersea loft conversion because the terraces share walls on both sides.
-Serve notice early — the process takes 4-8 weeks, and you can't start until it's resolved.
+Serve notice early.
+The process takes 4-8 weeks, and you can't start until it's resolved.
 Wandsworth Council expects dormers to sit below the existing ridge line and set back from the party wall by at least 200mm.
 We design to these standards from the outset so there are no surprises at Building Control inspection.

-Battersea's Victorian terraces share party walls on both sides, which means most loft conversions trigger Party Wall Act 1996 requirements on both adjoining properties.
-Two neighbours need notice, two sets of agreements to coordinate, and the process takes 4-8 weeks before work can start.
 The Party Wall Act applies whenever structural work affects the party wall or any structure connected to it.
-Loft conversions hit at least one of these triggers because the new floor structure typically connects to or sits on the party wall, and the dormer construction may involve work above or near the party wall.
-The process: serve a Party Wall Notice on each neighbour at least two months before work starts.
-The neighbour can either consent (in writing, simple) or dissent and appoint a surveyor (more involved).
-If both parties dissent, the homeowners typically agree on an Agreed Surveyor to act for both sides — cheaper than each party appointing separately.
-Surveyor fees are typically £750-£1,500 per neighbour, paid by the homeowner doing the work.
-We serve party wall notices early in every project — usually at the same time as the planning application or Lawful Development Certificate.
-This means by the time Building Control is submitted, the party wall agreement is also in place and the schedule isn't delayed.
-With cooperative neighbours the process takes 4 weeks; with hostile or unresponsive neighbours, it can take 12 weeks or more.
-For end-of-terrace properties, only one party wall is shared, which simplifies the process.
-For mid-terrace properties (the majority of Battersea Victorian stock), both neighbours need to be served.
+New loft floor structures typically connect to or sit on the party wall, and dormer construction may involve work near it.
+Serve a Party Wall Notice on each neighbour at least two months before work starts.
+The neighbour can consent in writing or dissent and appoint a surveyor.
+If both parties dissent, the usual approach is an Agreed Surveyor acting for both sides, which keeps the surveyor fees down compared with each party appointing separately.
+Surveyor fees are paid by the homeowner doing the work.
+We serve party wall notices early, typically at the same time as the planning application or Lawful Development Certificate.
+With cooperative neighbours the process takes four weeks; with hostile or unresponsive neighbours, up to 12 weeks.
+For end-of-terrace properties in Battersea, only one party wall is shared, which simplifies things considerably.

-Battersea falls under Wandsworth Council, regarded as one of London's faster planning authorities.
-Wandsworth has clear published guidance on dormer design that we follow from day one.
-Dormer proportions.
-Wandsworth expects rear dormers to sit below the existing ridge line by at least 300mm and set back from the party wall by at least 200mm.
-The dormer must be subordinate to the existing roof rather than dominant.
-Materials should match the existing roof (typically slate or matching tiles).
+Permitted development covers loft conversions within volume limits: 40 cubic metres for terraced properties, which covers most of the Victorian Battersea stock in SW11 and SW8.
+Wandsworth expects rear dormers to sit at least 300mm below the existing ridge line, set back 200mm from the party wall, and use materials matching the existing roof.
 Front-facing dormers are not permitted on most properties.
-Volume limits.
-Permitted development covers loft conversions within volume limits — 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced properties.
-We design within these limits and submit a Lawful Development Certificate (£103, 6-8 weeks at Wandsworth) for written confirmation, which protects the property at sale time.
-Conservation areas.
-Properties within the Wandsworth Common, St Johns Hill, or other Battersea conservation areas have additional design requirements.
-Front-facing alterations are virtually never approved; rear dormers can be approved with appropriate proportions and materials.
-Listed buildings need Listed Building Consent.
-Fire safety follows Building Regulations Part B — protected escape route from the new loft floor down to the front door, fire-rated doors (FD30 minimum) on every habitable room along the escape route, and mains-wired smoke alarms on every floor.
-We design to these requirements from day one rather than retrofitting them at sign-off.
+We submit a Lawful Development Certificate (£129 at Wandsworth) for written confirmation.
+This protects the property at sale time and takes 6-8 weeks to come back.
+For properties within the Wandsworth Common or St Johns Hill conservation areas, additional design requirements apply; rear dormers can still be approved with appropriate proportions and materials, but full planning permission is needed rather than permitted development.
+Fire safety follows Building Regulations Part B: protected escape route from the loft floor down to the front door, FD30 fire-rated doors on every habitable room along the route, and mains-wired smoke alarms on every floor.
 Electrical work is signed off under BS 7671 by our NICEIC-registered electrician.
 Insulation is designed to U-value 0.18 W/m²K for sloping roofs and walls.
 Building Control sign-off is included on every project.

 Loft Conversions in Battersea: What's Included